viv1/viv1.github.io/_posts/2024-03-31-beggars-method-wonderful-example-of-maths-in-coding.md

 title: Beggar's Method - Using combinatorics with coding
 date: 2024-03-31 14:42
 category: Math in Coding
-tags: ["permutation", "combination", "combinatorics", "beggars method", "maths", "coding", "problem solving"]
+tags: ["permutation", "combination", "combinatorics", "beggars method", "maths", "coding", "problem solving", "algorithms"]
 summary: We explore the 'problem-solving' synergy between maths and coding through the Beggar's Method and its variations.
 ---